mikeysklar/cnc-fiber-laser-pcb/README.md

 ![Screenshot](pics/engraved.jpeg)

 You can make a PCB with a CNC.

 You can make a PCB with a Fiber Laser.

-By using the appropriate technology you save time.
+By matching the appropriate technology to the task you can make a high quality small batches of PCBs quickly.

 CNCs are excellent for making deep cuts and drilling holes.

 Fiber Lasers excel at making fine pitch traces quickly.

+This method:
+* avoids charring
+* excess fumes
+* uneven depth cuts
+* allows for vias
+* works with double sided

 ```
          +-----------------+